juniorgarcia/easy-landing/README.md

-# Easy Landing
+# Savvy

-We're here to allow you to develop static landing pages with an easy and consistent structure.
+We're here to allow you to develop static HTML pages with an easy and consistent structure.

 ## Special thanks